rsnodgrass/hassio-addons/rs485-pool-controller/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-***STUB ONLY.
-THIS IS NOT YET IMPLEMENTED***

-This [Hass.io](https://www.home-assistant.io/hassio/) add-on allows communication and control for a variety of pool devices including controllers, pumps, chlorinators, lights, valve controls, etc. which are compatible with the Pentair RS485 communication protocol.
-This add-on packages up the [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController) and the [SmartThings Pentair](https://github.com/bsileo/SmartThings_Pentair) integration.
+[Hass.io](https://www.home-assistant.io/hassio/) add-on to enable communication and control for a variety of pool devices including controllers, pumps, chlorinators, lights, valve controls, etc. which are compatible with the Pentair RS485 communication protocol.
+This packages up the [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController) and [SmartThings Pentair](https://github.com/bsileo/SmartThings_Pentair) into a Hass.io compatible add-one package.
 Credit for all the heavy lifting in actually communicating with the pool equipment goes to Russell Goldin, creater of nodejs-poolController, as well as contributors to the project's success including Jason Young, Michael Russe, Michael Usner and many others.

 ### Supported Pool Devices